 What kinds of matters do you take?

-The vast majority of our matters involve educational issues for students who have or are eligible for an IEP.
-While we have represented families in more than 30 states, we primarily represent families in NYC, Westchester, Long Island, and New Jersey.
+We are very selective in accepting client engagements.
+While we have represented families in more than 30 states, we primarily represent families living in New York City.
 We also have represented many families who are moving to, or back to, the New York metropolitan area from other states or countries.

 My child is not in the right program – what should I do?